 One big challenge for future research on joint action is to specify in more detail how emergent coordination and planned coordination work together.
 How can joint task representations tap into mechanisms of entrainment, perception-action matching, and predictive action simulation?
 Which perceptions need to be shared so that mechanisms of planned and emergent coordination will act in combination?
 Does emergent coordination have a role in how joint action plans are set up and how roles are distributed between individual actors?
 What is the role of emergent coordination in generating joint perceptions?

 A further challenge for joint action research is to discover interfaces that allow agents to integrate the more basic processes of emergent and planned coordination with the higher-level representations and processes postulated in theory of mind research such as common knowledge and mental state attribution.
 It is plausible that many cases of joint action, particularly those involving many distinct steps such as putting up a large tent on a wet and windy hill, depend on interlocking intentions and commitments in addition to emergent and planned coordination.
 How do attributions of intention and knowledge in the pursuit of joint action goals interact with mechanisms of emergent and planned coordination?
 Some of the studies reviewed above indicate the possibility that what agents believe, the mood they are in, and their social relations to each other modulate the processes that are at the heart of performing joint actions.
+For instance, we saw that joint task representations depend on beliefs about the status of a partner as an agent.
+To what extent can joint task representations also be modulated by explicit beliefs about the partner’s task, or by beliefs about the partner’s beliefs or intentions about one’s own task?
+Importantly, we also noted above that both planned and emergent coordination may sometimes conflict with the avowed intentions of agents; and certainly neither form of coordination appears to depend on agents making the attributions of mental states required for sharing intentions in any elaborate sense (e.g. Bratman, 1992).
+This raises the possibility that mental state attribution may sometimes be integrated only indirectly with emergent and planned coordination.
+To illustrate, recall that in some cases whether joint task representations occurs depends in part on how close agents are to each other in space.
+Consequently, mental state attribution might in principle indirectly modulate the occurrence of joint task representations by means of directly modulating manipulating spatial proximity.
+Further questions concern whether and how emergent or planned coordination modulate attribution of mental states for joint action.
+Here the studies linking rapport with synchronised behaviour provide one possible model: are agents sensitive to coordination in identifying incompatible desires or inconsistent beliefs, or in drawing conclusions about the chances of successful joint action?

 Discovering interfaces between higher-level representations of minds and actions on the one hand and planned and emergent coordination on the other may provide psychologists studying human perception, action, and cognition with the opportunity to have a major impact on the design of robots that are built to engage in action with humans (e.g., Braun, Ortega, & Wolpert, 2009; Breazeal, 2002; Wachsmuth & Knoblich, 2008).
 For instance, engineers designing these robots face the problem of effectively distributing the workspace between human and machine (Vesper, Soutschek, & Schuboe, 2009) and enabling haptic interactions such as joint object manipulation (Bosga & Meulenbroek, 2007; Reed et al., 2006), or jointly carrying objects while walking (Streuber, 2008).